SalesCrunch makes $1 bid for Cisco's WebEx

-(Reuters) - SalesCrunch, an Internet meeting platform, said it made an unsolicited bid to buy Cisco Systems Inc’s (CSCO.O) WebEx online videoconferencing unit for $1 plus a 15 percent stake in itself, a move interpreted by Cisco as a publicity stunt.
+March 13 (Reuters) - SalesCrunch, an Internet meeting platform, said on Tuesday that it had made an unsolicited bid to buy Cisco Systems Inc’s WebEx online videoconferencing unit for $1 plus a 15 percent stake in itself.

-SalesCrunch Chief Executive Officer Sean Black said on Tuesday that WebEx was not part of Cisco’s core business and that an integration with his company would allow for better features and pricing.
+SalesCrunch Chief Executive Officer Sean Black said WebEx was not part of Cisco’s core business and that an integration with his company would allow for better features and pricing.

-“This is a cute publicity stunt from SalesCrunch, and we appreciate that they like our technology, but we have no intention of selling WebEx,” a Cisco spokesman said.

 Cisco bought WebEx in 2007 for $2.9 billion in its efforts to expand beyond its core business of routers and switches that direct Internet traffic.